US lawyers appeal UK decision to block Assange extradition

 Clair Dobbin, a British lawyer who represented U.S. authorities during a High Court preliminary hearing on Wednesday, said that District Judge Vanessa Baraitser based her decision not to extradite Assange on a “predicted risk of suicide” rather than the risk at the time the matter was before her.

 Dobbin said both the ruling and the evaluations of psychiatrists needed to be scrutinized given the “extraordinary lengths” Assange went to before his arrest in London to avoid legal proceedings.

-After skipping bail to avoid extradition to Sweden alleged sexual assault, he spent almost seven years holed up inside the Ecuadorian Embassy in the U.K. capital.
+She argued that Assange “orchestrated one of the largest thefts of data in history” and added that he does not meet the threshold of being so ill that he cannot resist harming himself.

-On Wednesday, the 50-year-old Australian listened in by video link from London’s high-security Belmarsh prison.
-He was arrested in the embassy in April 2019 after Ecuador withdrew the asylum it had granted him.
+On Wednesday, the 50-year-old Australian listened in by video link from London’s high-security Belmarsh prison, where he has been held since 2019.

 Outside court, Assange’s partner, Stella Moris, described him as an “innocent man accused of practicing journalism.”